The Best Contractors Tools & Equipment Insurance for 2026

 Tools and equipment insurance can help protect some of the most valuable assets owned by contractors and contracting businesses across a variety of trades.
 As a result, from a cost-benefit standpoint, a strong case can be made for purchasing this type of insurance.
 These policies offer a relatively inexpensive means of protecting your business from setbacks caused by loss, theft, or damage to valuable tools and equipment.
 Because this insurance can expand to cover job completion costs when a project is delayed due to a covered loss, it can offer comprehensive protection against the danger of not having your tools available when you need them.

 Another potential drawback is the limitation most policies have on the types of tools covered.
-Only mobile tools can get coverage, and specialized equipment may not be insured at full value.
-If you have specialized tools or equipment, some insurers will allow you to insure it, typically by paying extra for the coverage.
+Only mobile tools can get coverage, and specialized or high-value equipment may only be insured for its depreciated actual cash value unless you specifically opt for replacement cost coverage.
+If you have specialized tools, insurers typically require you to schedule those items—listing them individually on the policy with their specific values—to ensure they are protected for their full replacement cost.

 Tools & Equipment Insurance Costs & Premiums